giacomopj/py-package-template/README.rst

       sphinx-build -b html src/ docs/<myformat>/

-  (\*) If not possible in the local machine, this command shall be excuted within the container for the Tester stage
+  (\*) If not possible inside the local machine, this command shall be excuted within the container for the Tester stage

 - How to erase all Docker containers and images::